open-cluster-management-io/enhancements/enhancements/sig-policy/99-policy-placement-strategy/README.md

   - Update the `ClusterRolloutStatusFunc`, (the `GetClusterRolloutStatus` function from [Development Phase 2](#development-phase-2)) to fetch the rollout status and last transition time from the replicated policy status.
 (See the [Design section](#design).)
+  - In the case of multiple placements where `ProgressivePerGroup` is specified, handle each placement individually (i.e. rollout out to the first placement's groups and then proceed with subsequent placements)

     | Status        | Description                                                                                                                                           |
     | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |